-The users can update the device firmware via web interface as shown in Figure 2.218.
+The users can update the device firmware via web interface as shown in Figure 210.
 To update the firmware, the users can download a new firmware from Atop's website and save it in a local computer.
-Then, the users can click Browse... button and choose the firmware file that is already downloaded.
-The switch's firmware typically has a ".dld" extension such as EHG7X0X-K150A150.dld.
+Then, the users can click Browse...button and choose the firmware file that is already downloaded.
+The switch's firmware typically has a ".dld" extension.
 After that, the users can click Update button and wait for the update process to be done.
-Alternatively, the firmware update can also be performed using the Device Management Utility discussed in Chapter 5.